Puzhuthivakkam railway station: Service and connections

-Pulhuthivakkam station will be the 19th station on the MRTS line to St. Thomas Mount.
+Puzhuthivakkam station will be the 19th station on the MRTS line to St. Thomas Mount.
 In the return direction from St. Thomas Mount, it will be the third station towards Chennai Beach station.

+The station also connects to Chennai Metropolitan Transport Corporation buses that ply on the Inner Ring Road heading East (towards Velacheri) and West (towards Medavakkam main road and Grand Southern Trunk road).
+Some prominent connecting routes include: